robertogattabs/RadAgent/README.md

 * for each feature, changing the sigmas in the LoG filtering, it calculate makes a Mann Withney test with the clinical outcome.
 Then it takes the sigmas able to give the highest performances to that feature.
 In case of high variation of the p.value for small variations of the sigma, it can discharge the feature (doubt of overfitting)
 * it check the couple of features and in case of high correlation (pearson test) it discharge the feature with the lowest performance in predicting the results;
 * it begins to build a model with a feedforeward feature selection strategy, until the number of requested feature in the model is reached.
+* the trained model is a logist regressor, which performances are calculated in terms of AUC of the ROC curve.

 A RadAgent object can be easyly instantiated with